CIS565-Fall-2014/Project6-DeferredShader/README.md

 #Deferred Shader
 This project is about implementing the deferred shader by using WebGL.
-The features I implementes including
+The features I implemented including
 * Diffuse and Bling shading
 * Bloom shading with separable convolution
 * Toon shading
 * Screen space ambient occlusion

-User could use number key to switch different shading effect.
+User could use number keys to switch between different shading effects.
 * '0': Diffuse and bling shading
 * '9': Toon shading
 * '8': Ambient occlusion